Jul 16, 2010

 Tuatara lizard from New Zealand

-One of the most fascinating "expert" facts about the tuatara is their "third eye."
+One of the most fascinating physical traits of the tuatara is their "third eye."
 Located on the top of their head, this parietal eye has a retina, lens, cornea, and nerve endings.
+While visible in hatchlings as a translucent patch, it eventually becomes covered with scales in adults.
+It does not perceive images, but registers dark-light cycles to regulate circadian rhythms and seasonal hormone production.

 A Diet of Opportunity